Nicole-Hong/LHL_Final_Project_NLP/README.md

 ### Data Requirements

+The base model was developed, based on Kaggle datasets - the train dataset of 7,613 tweets with target classes manually labeled, and test dataset of 3,263 tweets without target label for text classification.

-The base model was developed, based on Kaggle datasets, where target-labeled, train dataset was imbalanced.
-I resampled to make train dataset balanced as follows:
+Target-labeled, train dataset was imbalanced, and I resampled to make train dataset balanced as follows:

 ![Train Data-Target Class](https://github.com/Nicole-Hong/NLP_DisasterClassification_Sentiment_Analysis/blob/main/images/image_target_class.JPG)